ShortyLogos/pxrem-node/README.md

 # PXREM CLI - NodeJS Version

+## What's this?

+This is a small CLI designed to convert pixel values in web development-related files to rem values.
+The default root font size used for calculations is 16, but you can specify another size using the parameters listed below.

 ## How to use?

 1. Make sure to have [Node.js installed on your machine](https://nodejs.org/).